Michael Hagemeister

 Michael Hagemeister (born 9 January 1951 in Ellwangen, Baden-Württemberg) is a German historian and Slavist, an authority on The Protocols of the Elders of Zion and on Sergei Nilus.

 Hagemeister was employed at the universities of Marburg, Bochum, Basel, Innsbruck, Frankfurt (Oder) (Viadrina European University), and Berlin.
-Hagemeister served as researcher at the Department of History of the University of Basel and as temporary professor at the Department of History of Ludwig Maximilian University, Munich and at the Department of East European History at Viadrina European University, Frankfurt (Oder).
+Hagemeister served as researcher at the Department of History of the University of Basel and as temporary professor at the Department of History of LMU Munich and at the Department of East European History at Viadrina European University, Frankfurt (Oder).

 Hagemeister wrote his doctoral thesis on the Russian philosopher Nikolai Fyodorov (1829–1903).
 In his current research he concentrates on the origins and early history of The Protocols of the Elders of Zion and the life and work of the Russian religious and apocalyptic writer Sergei Nilus (1862–1929).

 Research on the Protocols

 The Protocols of the Elders of Zion, first published in the Russian Empire in 1903, is a well-known forgery that claims to detail a long-term Jewish plan for world domination.
 The origins of the document are shrouded in mystery and many theories have been proposed.
 The theory that had received the most support until recently was presented at the Berne Trial of 1933–1935, in which two Jewish organizations sued the Swiss distributors of the Protocols.
 The plaintiffs invited witnesses who testified that the Protocols was originally written in France in the late 1890s by agents of the Russian secret police and later translated into Russian.
 According to their version, the main perpetrators were police commander Pyotr Rachkovsky and his unsavoury collaborator Matvei Golovinski.
 This account became generally accepted following the publication of Norman Cohn's Warrant for Genocide in 1966, which added many details to it.

 Hagemeister's research into the origins of the Protocols led him to discount both the French origin of the document and the involvement of the Russian secret police.
 He discovered that the chief witness for the prosecution at the Berne trial had demanded a large sum of money in advance and that the plaintiffs themselves considered him highly suspect.
 His historical research supports the textual analysis of Cesare G. De Michelis, who concluded that the forgery was originally written in Russian in 1902–3 by unknown person(s).
 Among the experts who have accepted Hagemeister's theory is Richard S. Levy, who called him "the leading authority on this subject".